 3. Students are almost always accepted for admission as long as meet the school’s admission requirements.
 You will also be expected to pay for the program at this time.
 Many schools offer payment plans, scholarships, and other types of financial aid.

 4. Make sure you attend all of your classes.
 There are state requirements mandating exactly how many hours of classes you must attend.
 Missing a single class will usually prevent you from passing.
 You will have classroom lectures, lab work, and clinical training.
 Most courses run about 3 weeks long, but if you sign up for weekend classes it might take up to 2 months to complete the program.

 5. Once you complete the classes, you are ready for the state certification exam.
 There is a written multiple choice test and a hands-on skills test.
 The format of the written test varies by state, but normally there are about 60 to 80 questions.
-Study for your test and be sure you use our CNA Practice Test to help with your test prep.
+Make sure you study for your test until you feel fully prepared.
+You can use our free CNA Practice Test to assist with your test prep.
 It is also helpful to buy one of the best CNA study guides.
-There is also a skills test where you must perform 5 randomly selected skills from a list of 25.
+Don’t forget to prepare for the skills test where you must perform 5 randomly selected skills from a list of 25.

 6. Once you pass the exam you must register with the state.
 You are now able to work as a Certified Nursing Assistant!